Costco’s Stakeholders, CSR & ESG Strategy

 • Disability insurance, life insurance, long-term care insurance, and accidental death and dismemberment insurance

 Investors.
 Costco needs to satisfy the interests of investors as one of its main stakeholder groups.
-Investors are significant stakeholders because they determine the capital available to grow the business.
+Investors are significant stakeholders because they determine the capital available to grow the retail business.
 The interests of this stakeholder group are profitability and business growth.
-Costco’s corporate social responsibility efforts address these concerns.
+Costco’s ESG and CSR efforts address these concerns.
 For example, the company continues to expand its operations in the United States and overseas.
-The retail business also continues to grow, as indicated by its increasing sales revenues.
+The retail business also continues to grow, as indicated by its financial statements.
 Moreover, Costco’s generic strategy for competitive advantage and intensive strategies for growth ensure that the business continues improving its financial performance to satisfy shareholders’ interests.
-The retail company recognizes the importance of a strong financial standing in supporting the business organization to enable it to fulfill its corporate citizenship goals.
-In this regard, with emphasis on optimal process efficiency, high productivity, and cost-effectiveness, Costco’s operations management favors high efficiency for sustainable business operations that satisfy corporate social responsibility objectives for this stakeholder group of investors.
+The retail company recognizes the importance of a strong financial standing in supporting the business organization to fulfill its corporate citizenship goals.
+In this regard, with emphasis on optimal process efficiency, high productivity, and cost-effectiveness, Costco’s operations management favors high efficiency for sustainable business operations that satisfy corporate social responsibility objectives and corresponding financial goals for this stakeholder group of investors.

 Communities.
 Communities are the least-priority stakeholder group in Costco’s approaches.
 These stakeholders are significant because they affect consumer and employee perception about the retailer.
 They also influence the firm’s supply chain.
 These stakeholders are interested in support for households and community development, as well as environmental protection.
 Costco’s Charitable Contributions Committee addresses these interests through corporate social responsibility donations.
 For example, the company gives grants to local and regional organizations to support children, education, and health and human services.
 These community-focused corporate citizenship programs benefit society and promote the company at the same time.
-Costco’s marketing mix (4Ps) refers to these corporate social responsibility programs as part of public relations that reinforces the warehouse club business and its brand.
+Costco’s marketing mix (4Ps) refers to these CSR and ESG programs as part of public relations that reinforces the warehouse club business and its brands.

-Costco’s corporate social responsibility efforts are effective in addressing the interests of all its major stakeholder groups.
+Costco’s CSR and ESG efforts are effective in addressing the interests of its major stakeholder groups.
 Employees’ needs are properly supported.
 The retailer also satisfies the interests of customers and investors as major stakeholder groups.
 In addition, the company’s Charitable Contributions Committee is a flexible way to support various community development initiatives.
 Therefore, in the retail industry, Costco is a corporate social responsibility success.
+These CSR and ESG programs strengthen competitive advantages for mitigating the competitive risks assessed in the Five Forces analysis of Costco.

 References